 Arranging toys in boxes by types is nothing new but works just as well outside.
 And if each container is labelled, the kids have no excuses not to return items!

-Starting with a 5-shelf rack on wheels from Amazon, which ideal as its robust and can easily be moved in and out of the garage.
+Starting with a 5-shelf rack on wheels, which ideal as its robust and can easily be moved in and out of the garage.
 Leaving the top shelf empty, on the rest, we’ll use inexpensive plastic buckets for storage.

 To encourage good habits, we’ll label each bucket with a sticker and so try to create a good organisational system from the start!
 As the bucket themselves are lightweight, kids can easily remove one and play with its contents.